mobiliti-inc/client-repo-template/README.md

 When the app is run in development mode.
 Open <http://localhost:3000> to view it in the browser.
 The page will reload if you make edits.

+### Building the app

+Builds the app for production to the `dist` folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

+`npm run build` or `yarn build`

+The build is minified and the filenames include hashes.
+Your app is ready to be deployed after a build!

 ## ⚖️ JS/React Testing

 ```note